About ZULRESSO

 Excessive sedation and sudden loss of consciousness1

 In clinical studies in adults, ZULRESSO caused sedation and somnolence that required dose interruption or reduction in some patients during the infusion (5% of ZULRESSO-treated patients compared to 0% of placebo-treated patients).
-Some patients were also reported to have loss of consciousness (LOC) or altered state of consciousness during the ZULRESSO infusion (4% of the ZULRESSO-treated patients compared with 0% of the placebo-treated patients).
+Some patients were also reported to have loss of consciousness or altered state of consciousness during the ZULRESSO infusion (4% of the ZULRESSO-treated patients compared with 0% of the placebo-treated patients).
 Time to full recovery from loss or altered state of consciousness, after dose interruption, ranged from 15-60 minutes in clinical studies in adults.
 A healthy 55-year-old man participating in a cardiac repolarization study experienced severe somnolence and <1 minute of apnea while receiving two times the maximum recommended dosage of ZULRESSO (180 mcg/kg/hour).

 In an open-label clinical study in 20 patients ages 15 to 17 years, one patient experienced dizziness and loss of consciousness.
 All patients with loss of or altered state of consciousness recovered with dose interruption.